-When you first get a tattoo and it looks so perfect and exactly how you wanted it, it’s only natural to want to find out how to make your new tattoo last as long as possible.
+Or, you’ve just gotten a tattoo and it looks so perfect and exactly how you wanted it.
+It’s only natural to want to find out how to make sure your new tattoo lasts as long as possible.
 After all, nobody wants to pay hundreds of dollars for a temporary tattoo.

-Find out how to choose a tattoo and placement that will look its best for as long as possible, and how to take care of it from when you walk out of the shop to a decade down the line, let’s jump into these basic tattoo care tips.
+From how to choose a tattoo and placement that will look its best for as long as possible, to how to take care of it the day you when you walk out of the shop to a decade down the line, let’s jump into these basic tattoo care tips.

 The 8 key things that make a tattoo last longer